-All eyes are on whether the consolidation in the GBP/JPY pair, which is trading near its highest level since the start of the year, will signal a clear direction.
+All eyes are on whether the GBP/JPY pair’s consolidation near its all-time high will signal a clear direction.

 19.08.2025